A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 In most cases, your health insurance coverage will not take effect immediately.
 There are general effective date rules that apply each year during open enrollment and during special enrollment periods triggered by qualifying events, which are addressed below.

-In addition, if any insurers exit the market or terminate certain plans (replacing PPOs with HMOs, for example) at the end of the year, the people enrolled in those plans will be eligible for special enrollment periods.
-The special enrollment period, in that case, will run for 60 days before and 60 days after the loss of coverage.
+Note: Even in a state that uses a December 15 open enrollment deadline, there will continue to be a special enrollment period for people enrolled in plans that are terminating at the end of the year (this can mean the insurer exits the markets altogether or terminates certain plans (replacing PPOs with HMOs, for example) at the end of the year).
+People enrolled in those plans will continue to be eligible for special enrollment periods that run for 60 days before and 60 days after the loss of coverage.

 People in this situation who pick a replacement plan before the end of December will have coverage effective January 1 (even if they enrolled after December 15).
 If they pick a replacement plan in the first 60 days of the new year, their new plan will take effect the month after the enrollment is completed.